bloxberg-org/blips/blips/blip-4-consensusupgrade.md

 Proposed constants:

-block reward - 2 bergs per block, have to model how much this is per block Epoch, e - 1 week
+block reward - 8 bergs per block, have to model how much gBergs this generates per block and inflation schedule Epoch, e - 1 week
 Number of Validators - 23
 Size of candidate pool - Unlimited